 - 1. The Authorization for Administration of Medication and Health Plan for Medical Conditions form (HE06) must be completed and signed by the child's parent/guardian, which authorizes the dispensing of medication according to the doctor's instructions. - 2.
 All staff trained in Medication Administration must sign the HE06 form. - 3.
-The PHN consultant trains the staff to give the medication.
+Staff receive training to store and give medication.
 The staff must demonstrate their understanding of how to dispense the medication during their training session. - 4.
 The medication is brought to school and checked by staff to ensure all required information is on the label and the expiration date has not passed.